KaifenChang/30-days-of-data-science/README.md

 Welcome to my personal **30-Day Data Science Challenge**, a self-directed journey to build strong foundations in data science, one day at a time.

-I'm a math major with a passion for problem-solving and analytics.
+I'm a undergrad math student with a passion for problem-solving and analytics.
 With this challenge, I aim to **transition from theory to real-world application**, and seeking a **more concise direction** as a math student. also building consistent habits and tracking my progress in public.

 ---